doerte/doerte.github.com/publications/index.md

 Presentations and Posters
 --------------------------

 Hessler, D., Jonkers, R., Stowe, L. and Bastiaanse, R. (2011).
 Processing of phonemic contrasts - an ERP study.
-Talk to be given at `Science of Aphasia XII', Barcelona (Spain).
+Talk to be given at 'Science of Aphasia XII', Barcelona (Spain).

 Hessler, D., Jonkers, R., Stowe, L. & Bastiaanse, R. (2011).
 The psychological reality of phonemic